Pri23p/DigitalImageProcessing_Lab_Exp/LAB_4/README.md

 # LAB 4: Image Transformations using Arithmetic and JPEG Compression

-This repository contains Python scripts for performing image transformations using OpenCV and Matplotlib.
+This folder contains Python scripts for performing image transformations using OpenCV and Matplotlib.
 The scripts demonstrate two main operations:

 - Arithmetic transformations (brightening, darkening, contrast adjustments)
 - JPEG compression with adjustable quality